influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withArgs(args)
 ```

-Arguments to the entrypoint.
+"Arguments to the entrypoint.
 The docker image's CMD is used if this is not provided.
 Variable references $(VAR_NAME) are expanded using the container's environment.
 If a variable cannot be resolved, the reference in the input string will be unchanged.
 The $(VAR_NAME) syntax can be escaped with a double $$, ie: $$(VAR_NAME).
 Escaped references will never be expanded, regardless of whether the variable exists or not.
 Cannot be updated.
-More info: https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/#running-a-command-in-a-shell
+More info: https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/#running-a-command-in-a-shell"

 ### fn spec.template.container.withArgsMixin